jax-parker/bookends/README.md

 I chose two fonts from Google Fonts for this project, but both from the same family.
 Roboto Slab and Roboto (weight:300).
 Both are contrasting but clear to read.
 # Features
 ## Navigation
+* User stories - 1,2
 The site navigation is done through the navigation bar at the top of each page and does not change in style through out the users navigation of the webisite.
 There is a search bar which will search through the list of books' titles, authors, description or any word in the review.
-The nave bar shrinks to a Bootstrap toggle on smaller screens and opens to a dropdown when clicked on.
+The nav bar shrinks to a Bootstrap toggle on smaller screens and opens to a dropdown when clicked on.
 Each link is active so will be underlined when the user is on the specific page.

 ![Navbar Mobile](https://res.cloudinary.com/dlamq4hsk/image/upload/f_auto,q_auto/v1/Bookends/bgpoufgqmrvmx7jgifq5)
 ![Navbar PC](https://res.cloudinary.com/dlamq4hsk/image/upload/f_auto,q_auto/v1/Bookends/gw79t4xdkv4kyplopg7g)

 ## Home Screen
+* User stories - 1,2
 The Home Screen is visible when the website is opened.
 Along with the navbar and the footer, the main section contains a message to explain what the webstie is about and displays 3 example book covers.
 These can be clicked on to see an example of the book detail but the user only has access to these three.
 They will need to sign up to have access to the whole library of books and reviews.